Strategy #1 – Ensure Safety in Your Workplace

 Safe System of Work is one of the principles of safety

-Safe System of Work explains how a task or process will be carried out safely.
-It is procedure that results from a systematic examination of a working process, that identifies hazards and specifies work methods designed either to eliminate the hazards or controls and minimise the relevant risks.
+A Safe System of Work explains how a task or process will be carried out safely.
+It is a procedure that results from a systematic examination of a working process, that identifies hazards and specifies work methods designed either to eliminate the hazards or controls and minimise the relevant risks.

 This is achieved by following the 5 basic steps.
 Through this process, a safe work procedure is developed and a ‘Safe System of Work’ can be established.